kelly-klx/GeoMarkMe-ReactNative-App/README.md

 # GeoMarkMe
-In the process of making a React Native app that allows users to mark noteworthy location on a map for others to see.
+Currently in the process of making a React Native app that allows users to mark noteworthy locations on a map for others to see.